 Social media websites

 - If a targeted company uses a Linux OS, then sending Windows malware will have no effect.
-Besides, knowing the current build/version of target OS may reveal unpatched vulnerabilities that simplify hackers access through specific exploit-kits.
+Besides, knowing the current build/version of the target OS may reveal unpatched vulnerabilities that simplify hackers' access through specific exploit-kits.

 - Knowing the path to where the corporate store its files (network share) will allow criminals to focus on the file share server where all corporate data is stored and hit it with a ransomware attack.

-- Knowing the author name and/or email address from file metadata can reveal a work hierarchy and the email naming convention used within a company.
+- Knowing the author's name and/or email address from file metadata can reveal a work hierarchy and the email naming convention used within a company.

 - Posting details about your next vacation – and your current location- on Facebook will reveal when you are outside your work or home, this could be dangerous when the IT security admin is the intended person!

-- Posting photos at work may reveal plenty of useful information for hackers, screen shots that displays running programs on computer screens and type of hardware used can be of a great benefit for outside attackers.
+- Posting photos at work may reveal plenty of useful information for hackers, screenshots that display running programs on computer screens and type of hardware used can be of a great benefit for outside attackers.

 - Job announcements can also reveal the entire IT infrastructure of a target company, for example, posting a vacancy for “Windows Server 2008 administrator with experience in managing Cisco ASA 5505 firewall”, give clear info about the used server OS and firewall.